ibeckermayer/PythonModeSnippets/README.md

-# SpacemacsGoogleStylePythonDocstrings
+# PythonModeSnippets
-Contains the code for generating Google style python docstrings with yasnippet in spacemacs
+Contains the code for generating snippets for python-mode in spacemacs
 ## Installation
 ### Before cloning the repository
 edit your `.spacemacs` file: